After the Ann and Stephen Kaufman Jewish Book & Arts Festival, be sure to check out these upcoming author talks.

 Monday, May 13 | 1:00 PM

 All authors featured in the Afterword are ticketed events.
-Sally Kohn, Jamie Bernstein, Caroline Moss & Michelle Markowitz, and Marc Agronin are all included in the Patron of the Arts offering and the Full Book Festival Subscription.
+Jamie Bernstein, Caroline Moss & Michelle Markowitz, and Marc Agronin are all included in the Patron of the Arts offering and the Full Book Festival Subscription.

 Also be sure to check out our new Chapter and Verse series featuring brunch and conversation as we hear from contemporary Jewish authors on relevant issues of today.